 During the past several years, numerous presentations have been made by undergraduates at national and regional meetings of the American Chemical Society, the American Society of Biochemistry and Molecular Biology and the Tennessee Academy of Sciences.
 Regional and national meetings take place in cities like Orlando, Salt Lake City, New Orleans, San Francisco, San Diego, and Anaheim, to name a few.
 Significant funding for their expenses has been provided by the University.

 Two emeritus faculty members from the Chemistry Department have created an endowment award called the Swindell/Jackson Award (see section below), which provides summer pay for undergraduate research.

 The department has also created a Student Research Grant (see section below) competition that allows both undergraduates and graduate students to write and submit a research proposal, fund their research project, and write a final report.
 Those students that successfully complete the requirements of the award are often selected for a Student Research Award which is presented at our annual spring banquet.

 The Eugene A. Kline and Ruth A. Kline Undergraduate Chemistry Endowment (see section below) is another award that supports basic research in order to help students develop essential skills in better preparing for a variety of careers.

-For more information, visit the Tennessee Tech Office of Research Undergraduate and Graduate Research Programs and Funding web page.
+For more information, visit the Tennessee Tech Research & Economic Development Undergraduate and Graduate Research Programs and Funding web page.
 This page includes information about NSF, URECA! and REU funding.